“One important key to success is self-confidence. An important key to self-confidence is preparation.

-Joel answers: Grayson, you’re right to be focusing on building your confidence.
+Joel answers: Grayson, you’re right to be focusing on building your confidence, as that’s a key trait of great leaders.
 Without confidence, you won’t increase your visibility at work or have the courage to take risks.
 And without taking risks and building visibility and influence, you’ll have difficulty reaching the next level.
 This is an exciting time in your career—you’re launching a new, more confident phrase that will take you to places you never imagined you could go.
 Being confident at work takes effort—here’s how to get there.

 Prepare What You’ll Say at Meetings

 Thinking through what you’ll bring to a meeting will help you say it with confidence.
 You’ll also be more articulate, having carefully prepared your ideas.
 Everything doesn’t have to be completely polished—maybe you have a few ideas to share in a brainstorming session, and you want to get the group’s feedback.
 Either way, you’ll contribute with more confidence when you feel prepared.
 Come to the meeting willing to speak up at work.

 Grow a Team of Supporters

 When you know you have star players batting for you, you’ll feel your confidence soar.
 Build relationships with mentors you can learn from, both within and outside of the organization.
 Cultivate advocates within your company as well—people with influence and credibility who will talk you up to bosses and coworkers.
 You won’t just benefit from their sway over group opinions—you’ll gain confidence from the insights these relationships give you.
 Whenever you feel uncertain, visualize this team of people all cheering you on.